munificent/craftinginterpreters/book/a-map-of-the-territory.md

 (with maybe a bit of static analysis applied).
 To run the program, it traverses the syntax tree one branch and leaf at a time, evaluating each node as it goes.

-This style of interpretation is common for student projects and simple languages, but is not widely used for general-purpose languages since it tends to be slow.
-A notable exception is the original implementation of <span name="ruby">Ruby</span> which worked this way before version 1.9.
+This style of interpretation is common for student projects and little languages, but is not widely used for general-purpose languages since it tends to be slow.
+A notable exception is the original implementation of <span name="ruby">Ruby</span> which was a tree walker prior to version 1.9.

 <aside name="ruby">

 At 1.9, the canonical implementation of Ruby switched from the original MRI ("Matz' Ruby Interpreter") to Koichi Sasada's YARV ("Yet Another Ruby VM").
-YARV is a bytecode virtual machine, which we'll get to in a bit.
+YARV is a bytecode virtual machine.

 </aside>